SarahTech-alt/react-month-picker/README.md

 - [x] Create a GET route on app.js and push the results to monthArray
 - [x] Test rendering data to the DOM with stringify on the app.js
 - [x] Check dependencies and source if necessary 'use state' and 'use effect' from react
-- [ ] Create a component 'MonthList' which takes in the monthArray via props, import it on app.js
+- [x] Create a component 'MonthList' which takes in the monthArray via props, import it on app.js
-- [ ] Create a component 'MonthItem' which takes in the mapped array from MonthList via props
+- [x] Create a component 'MonthItem' which takes in the mapped array from MonthList via props
-- [ ] Create a variable isSelected and set state to false
-- [ ] Using conditional rendering when a month is clicked set its state to true and display an alert to the user with the month selected
-- [ ] Set attribute back to false after alert?
+- [x] Create an alert displaying the month when the month name is clicked

 ## STRETCH FEATURE